 By John Ruberry "Baseball is a lot like life.
 It's a day-to-day existence, full of ups and downs.
 You make the most of your opportunities in baseball as you do in life."
 Longtime Detroit Tigers broadcaster Ernie Harwell.
 For the 2018 Chicago White Sox, so far there have been a lot of downs.
 The South … Continue reading Horrible season for White Sox may portend bright future

+Time to interrupt my final two Stacy McCain posts to comment a little on the issues of the day/week.
 There have been attacks in London and Paris this week.
 In Paris the target was just one policeman in London the underground but the most amazing thing about both attacks is the continuing unwillingness of either people … Continue reading 10 Thoughts Under the Fedora: London, Violence, and the Left war on, well everything.

 If you are looking for a distraction from the news of the day and a lot of people are these days, you're in luck.
 Major League Baseball is giving us a some division and wild card races this season that (unless you are a fan of the NL East) really fits the bill.
 Let's start … Continue reading MLB 2017 A plethora of Remarkable Races

 So great that Red Sox fans gave him a standing Ovation for robbing Hanley Ramirez of a Home Run: Red Sox fans know greatness when they see it.
 That’s why Cleveland Indians center fielder Austin Jackson received a standing ovation from the Fenway Park faithful on Tuesday night after taking away a home run from Sox slugger Hanley Ramirez. … Continue reading How Great Was Cleveland Indians Austin Jackson’s Catch at Fenway Park last night?